HELVE/DREEMRELM/README.md

 - write down the poem
 - restructure the poem
-- for each word said in the beginning phase make a microworld/scene
+- for each word said in the beginning phase make a microworld/scene that relates to that specific state or emotion (aspirations)

+---

 Artenalia 2012